The correct order of steps are:

 The last step is to create a full proof data breach response plan so that every member has the required information in case there’s a breach of data.

 This question is a part of the Check Your Knowledge section of Improve your Online Business Security Module in the Google Digital Garage and Unlocked course.
+You can get all the answers for this module in our Improve your Online Business Security Answers page.
 We have also provided all the answers to the Check Your Knowledge section of Google Digital Garage and Google Digital Unlocked.